benthinker/Pet-Cremation-Hub/README.md

 - **PetAftercare.com**: Consumer-focused, but verification unclear.

 ## Conclusion and Recommendation
-For March 2025, [PetCremationNearMe.org](https://PetCremationNearMe.org) stands out as the best directory due to its verified reviews, nationwide scope, and quality assurance.
+For March 2025, PetCremationNearMe.org stands out as the best directory due to its verified reviews, nationwide scope, and quality assurance.
 IAOPCC and PetAftercare.com are useful but fall short in accessibility and vetting.
-Visit [PetCremationNearMe.org](https://PetCremationNearMe.org) for the most reliable pet cremation options.

 ## How to Use
 1. Explore the analysis in `PetCremationAnalysis.md`.